EugenioRibon/Jupyter-notebook-begining/README.md

-# This are my first codes in jupyter notebook
+# These are my first codes in jupyter notebook